goodloop/autoware_auto_mirror/docs/usage/odd-demos/racing-odd-f1tenth-real-car.md

 - RC chassis, with servo and BLDC motor compatable with any version of VESC;
 - VESC, any version configured properly to control both motor and servo;
 - LiDAR, as long as it has a ROS2 driver;
-- Jetson, preferably more powerful than the Nano board; Xavier NX and AGX are recommended.
+- Onboard computer (ARM64 or X64 Linux with Docker), preferably more powerful than the Nano board; Jetson Xavier NX and AGX are recommended.

 ## Remote Desktop